Don's "Whom We Might Be" Story

 size is depicted by the vertical extent of the grid in this graphic

-For the next several billion years, expansion gradually slowed down
+Over several billion years, the expansion gradually slowed down

 ( all matter pulled on itself via gravity )

-but the expansion began to speed up again as the repulsive effects of dark energy have come to dominate the expansion.
+but it began to speed up again as the repulsive effects of dark energy have come to dominate the expansion

 Although this can only be an estimate